Oobnala/Gallery/README.md

     - Utilizes the the spell checker function.
     - If the spell checker returns undefined, sets the corrected word to the original search value.
       - Example: "playstation" is a valid search term, but will return as undefined from the spell checker.
-    - Sends a get request to retrieve images from Unsplash and set the images state in the Home component.
+    - Sends a fetch request to retrieve images from Unsplash and set the images state in the Home component.

   - errorMessage()
     - Returns an error message for when a string is empty or invalid.